HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 Here, the `include` element uses the operation group `output_html` or `output_void` according to the evaluated reseult of the expression `${output_$CRTN.target}`.

-If the target document type of this HVML program is `hvml`, the above `include` element is equivalent to the following elements:
+If the target document type of this HVML program is `html`, the above `include` element is equivalent to the following elements:

 ```hvml